Red Seal Automotive Refinishing Technician Exam 2025 - Complete Practice Guide

 Get further explanation with Examzify DeepDiveBeta

-The time needed for paint to settle after application
+The time needed for paint to harden completely

 Next Question